-Given that the temperatures were up in the mid 30’s (100-ish Fahrenheit) most of our day was spent in the cool blue waters of Boulder Beach.
-Pollywog Park and Toddler Springs were thrilling enough for the 4 and unders in our group, while the 5-9 year old set were able to keep up with their giddy parents on most of the water slides and other features.
+Given that the temperatures were up in the mid-’30s (100-ish Fahrenheit) most of our day was spent in the cool blue waters of Boulder Beach.
+Pollywog Park and Toddler Springs were thrilling enough for the 4 and under kids in our group, while the 5-9-year-old set was able to keep up with their giddy parents on most of the water slides and other features.
 Not one but two wave pools in Boulder Beach Bay were equally refreshing with ample room for all the people.
 Elkhorn Creek, aka the lazy river, is a long relaxing float with a few waterfall surprises to wake you if you doze on your raft.
 It’s loads of fun, and as such it’s very popular.

 Sufficiently waterlogged towards the end of the day, we moseyed over to the “Silverwood” part of Silverwood.
-With a charming and well done frontier theme, a variety of ride extremes and beautiful grounds, it was fun just walking around.
+With a charming and well-done frontier theme, a variety of ride extremes and beautiful grounds, it was fun walking around.
 To get the full experience of Silverwood, try the steam train which takes you on a trip around the entire park.
-We had the unexpected joy of very limited line ups; given the heat, most people kept to the water park, leaving the adrenaline junkies with lots of access to the rides.
-Our goal was to ride all 4 roller coasters which we did, coming to the conclusion that Aftershock was simply ri-dic-u-lous!
+We had the unexpected joy of minimal line ups; given the heat, most people kept to the water park, leaving the adrenaline junkies with lots of access to the rides.
+Our goal was to ride all four roller coasters which we did, concluding that Aftershock was simply ri-dic-u-lous!
 And Tremors is one of the best wooden roller coasters ever, up there with Ghostrider at Knott’s Berry Farm and my sentimental fave The Cyclone on Coney Island.
 We also gave in to the kids’ demands for games, tamer rides and snow cones!

 $45.99 admission for adults, $22.99 for kids gets you access to both parks for the day (when they are both open).
 Multi-day passes are available at a discount, and if you buy your tickets online you will also save even more!
 Be sure to check out Silverwood; it’s loads of fun!